-Silently,I hope that some inconspicuous remnantss of a past time will eventually find their place on the MARABU and accompany the sailors of a new generation on a long voyage across the sea.
+Silently,I hope that some inconspicuous remnantss of a past time will eventually find their place on MARABU and accompany the sailors of a new generation on a long journey across the sea.